OpenMDAO/OpenMDAO/openmdao/docs/features/building_components/implicitcomp.rst

 :orphan:

-.. `Basic component types: 3.
-ImplicitComponent`
+.. _comp-type-3-implicitcomp:

-Basic component types: 3.
+Basic Component Types: 3.
 ImplicitComponent
 ===========================================

 Implicit variables are those that are computed as an implicit function of other variables.